Horse Illustrated Photographers' Guidelines

 What to Send

-3. Each CD must be accompanied by a color thumbnail printout (digital contact sheet).
-No CDs will be reviewed without them.
+- CDs and flash drives must be accompanied by a color thumbnail printout (digital contact sheet).

 Professional-grade equipment is a must to achieve the size and quality image we require.
 Only tack-sharp images will be considered.
 JPEG format is the easiest for us to work with.